What If Nothing Is Missing?

 What might be asking to be met here?

-And then see what happens when you listen.
+And then simply notice what happens when you slow down and listen.

 Further reading (optional):